 Write the converse of the conditional statement.
 Decide whether it is true or false.
-(Section 2.1)

-- 25. If two angles are vertical angles, then they are congruent. - 26.
-If you go to the zoo, then you will see a tiger. - 27.
-If two angles form a linear pair, then they are supplementary. - 28.
-If it is warm outside, then we will go to the park.
+- 26. If two angles are vertical angles, then they are congruent. - 27.
+If you go to the zoo, then you will see a tiger.

 3.3 Proofs with Parallel Lines